hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 layers) managed to perform so well at a range of computer vision tasks.

-{{< figure src="/images/writing/artistic-style-transfer/vgg-16-architecture.png" title="VGGNet Architectures highlighting the 16-layer variant." >}}
+{{< figure src="/images/writing/artistic-style-transfer/vgg-16-architecture.png" title="VGGNet Architectures highlighting the 16-layer variant." extra-class="add-background" >}}

 We're going to first reproduce the 16 layer variant marked in green for classification, and in the next notebook we'll see how it can be